 For 80+80 MHz, feedback is not requested for the gap between the 80 MHz segments.

-The HE beamformer shall set the TXVECTOR parameter CH_BANDWIDTH or CH_BANDWIDTH_ IN_NON_HT, the RU Start Index field, and the RU End Index field of the HE NDP Announcement frame, depending on the operating channel width and partial BW support of the HE beamformee, as defined in Table 27-4 (Settings for BW, RU Start Index, and RU End Index fields in HE NDP Announcement frame).
+The HE beamformer shall set the TXVECTOR parameter CH_BANDWIDTH or CH_BANDWIDTH_ IN_NON_HT, the RU Start Index field, and the RU End Index field of the HE NDP Announcement frame, depending on the operating channel width and partial BW support of the HE beamformee, as defined in Table 27-4 (Settings for BW, RU Start Index, and RU End Index fields in HE NDP Announcement frame) and the Bandwidth of the HE NDP Announcement frame is determined before applying puncturing based on disallowed subchannels.

 TGax editor: modify the following text in 27.6.3 Rules for HE sounding protocol sequences, as shown: